sagarmusabbir/bracketui/README.md

 For detailed usage, consult the component documentation (coming soon).

-## Theming
+## Customization & Theming

-BracketUI provides built-in support for a dark/light theme toggle.
-Documenation is coming soon.
+From day one, BracketUI is built for root level customization with component specific *theme* props.
+Detailed documenation is coming soon.

+## Dark Mode
+Bracket UI utilizes TailwindCSS dark mode functionality.
+You just need to add ```darkMode: "class",``` inside your TailwinCSS config.

-### Enabling Theme Toggle
+### Theme Toggle

-The ThemeToggle component can be used to switch between light and dark modes.
+Bracket UI extends dark mode functionality into an improved feature we call *ThemeToggle*.
+This component uses *ThemeScript* and custom hook to determine the system/device theme state.
+After that the component can be used to switch between theme states.
 It supports:
 - *System Preferences*: Syncs your app theme with the device's default (dark or light).
 - *Manual Toggling*: Allows users to switch themes via the toggle button.

 Example:

-*1. If you are using Next.js app router first import ThemeScript into your layout.tsx file and then use it inside the head element of the component to enable site wide Theming functionality*
+*If you are using Next.js app router first import ThemeScript into your layout.tsx file and then use it inside the head element of the component to enable site wide Theming functionality*

 ```
 import { ThemeScript } from "@thirdbracket/bracketui";